Posts

 Image

-Jesus began to proclaim the Good News of the Kingdom of God in Galilee following the arrest of John the Baptist, an incident that foreshadowed the opposition he would face throughout his mission.
-In the end, resistance to his efforts culminated in his own arrest, trial, and execution in Jerusalem.
-His message brought fulfillment but also adversity.
-Unlike the prophets of old, his work did NOT begin or center in Jerusalem, though it certainly ended there - (Matthew 4:13).
+Jesus began to proclaim the Good News of the Kingdom of God in Galilee after the arrest of John the Baptist.
+That incident foreshadowed the opposition he would face throughout his ministry.
+Resistance to his efforts would culminate in his arrest, trial, and execution.
+His message brought fulfillment but also opposition.
+Unlike the ancient prophets, his work did not begin or center in Jerusalem, though it certainly ended there - (Matthew 4:13).

 Counting the Cost